jenskutilek/jkUnicode/doc/customizing.rst

 Glyph Name and Unicode Character Data
 -------------------------------------

 To download the current version of the glyph name and Unicode character data from their original sources (unicode.org and Adobe's GitHub repository), run the shell script `updateUniData.sh` in the `tools` folder included in the source distribution of jkUnicode.
+This will download the text files `aglfn.txt`, `Blocks.txt`, and `UnicodeData.txt`.

 The raw downloads must then be converted into Python modules using the script `generatePyUniData.py`.